Faculty of Science, Charles University: Academics

-The Faculty of Science of Charles University is engaged in research in a wide range of environmental, geological, chemical and biological disciplines.
+The Faculty of Science of Charles University is engaged in research in a wide range of environmental, geological, chemical, and biological disciplines.
 In recent years, around 640 articles in international journals have been published annually by the staff and students of the Faculty of Science.
 In its materials, the faculty states that in recent years the number of articles published in impact periodicals has been increasing.
-The Faculty of Science ranks first in the annual evaluation of the results of research organizations in the Czech Republic, which is published by the Council for Research, Development and Innovation.
+The Faculty of Science ranks first in the annual evaluation of the results of research organizations in the Czech Republic, which is published by the Council for Research, Development, and Innovation.
 In 2009 and 2010, only the Faculty of Mathematics and Physics of Charles University and the Institute of Physics of the Academy of Sciences of the Czech Republic significantly surpassed it in the overall point evaluation; In both years, the Masaryk University Faculty of Science received approximately the same number of points as the Faculty of Science.
 The faculty is the researcher or co-researcher of ten research projects (as of 2009) and the research was largely financed from the funds for these research projects.
 Another source of funds is the financing of so-called research centres.

 The research goals of the biological section are "ecological processes in the evolution of model groups of organisms" and "signalling and molecular mechanisms of cellular response", the goals of the chemical section are "new molecular systems for advanced health-beneficial and environmentally friendly applications", the research project of the geographical section is called "geographic systems and risk processes in the context of global changes and European integration" and the geological research project is "mechanisms of substance transport in the upper spheres of the earth".

 Organization

-Faculty consists of following sections and departments:
+The faculty consists of the following sections and departments: